uutzinger/PythonPromptEngineering/Readme.md

 **This is optional part and will give you extra credit**

 5) Lets try this in realtime.
 That can be difficult with python because Python is not a high performance programming language.
 ChatGPT suggests that I use pyqtgraph to display the signal and the spectrum.
 I told it that I want to record the audio in realtime, filter it and display the signal as well as the filtered power spectrum.
 Since I use pyqtgraph it likely will also want to use *Qt* which can be used to create a user interface.
-You AI agent can tell you how to install it.
+Your AI agent can tell you how to install it.

 I changed the notch frequency to 2000Hz and I whistled.
 I can observe that the power spectrum is reduced when I hit that frequency.
 You can create the tone with an other python program which you can run simultaneously.
 Visual Studio Code will ask you if you really want to run two programs: